-Caesar’s pressure to take the crown as King in spite of evident popular aversion all contributed to a tense air.
+- Caesar’s pressure to take the crown as King in spite of evident popular aversion.

 So what supernatural events actually occurred around Caesar’s death?
 A short list is given below:

-The horses which Caesarhad consecrated to the gods (those that had crossed the Rubicon with him) had stopped eating and been seen to weep profusely.
+- The horses which Caesar consecrated to the gods (those that had crossed the Rubicon with him) had stopped eating and been seen to weep profusely.

-His own wife Calpurnia had terrible dreams amongst which the assassination of her husband.: she begged him not to go to the Curia and almost persuaded him hadn’t one of his most trusted aids (a traitor in fact) convinced him of the need to go.
+- His own wife Calpurnia had terrible dreams among which the assassination of her husband.: she begged him not to go to the Curia and almost persuaded him hadn’t one of his most trusted aids (a traitor in fact) convinced him of the need to go.